shreeshb51/exam_scheduling_via_welsh_powell_algorithm/README.md

 ## How to Run the Code
-	1. Install Dependencies:
+	1.	**Install Dependencies:**
-  		- Ensure you have the following Python libraries installed:
-      	- pip install streamlit networkx plotly pandas matplotlib
+		Ensure you have the following Python libraries installed: pip install streamlit networkx plotly pandas matplotlib
-	2. Run the App:
+	2.	**Run the App: **
-      - Save the code in a file named app.py and run it using Streamlit:
-         - streamlit run app.py
+		Save the code in a file named app.py and run it using Streamlit: streamlit run app.py
-	3. Interact with the App:
+	3.	**Interact with the App:**
-    	- Open the app in your web browser.
+		Open the app in your web browser.
-    	- Follow the instructions in the sidebar to input data and customize the visualization.
+		Follow the instructions in the sidebar to input data and customize the visualization.
-    	- Use the interactive editor to adjust the schedule and validate it.
+		Use the interactive editor to adjust the schedule and validate it.

 ## Example

-Input:
+**Input:**
-	⁃	Enter the number of students: 2
+	Enter the number of students: 2
-	⁃	Enter courses for Student 1: Math, Science
+	Enter courses for Student 1: Math, Science
-	⁃	Enter courses for Student 2: Science, History
+	Enter courses for Student 2: Science, History

-Output:
+**Output:**
-	⁃	The chromatic number (minimum number of days) is: 2 ⁃	Course Math is assigned to Day 1 = #F0F8FF
+	The chromatic number (minimum number of days) is: 2 Course Math is assigned to Day 1 = #F0F8FF
-	⁃	Course Science is assigned to Day 2 = #FAEBD7
+	Course Science is assigned to Day 2 = #FAEBD7
-	⁃	Course History is assigned to Day 1 = #F0F8FF
+	Course History is assigned to Day 1 = #F0F8FF